agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 ![1995 SGID CD-ROM photo]({{ "/images/SGID_1995_cover_sm.png" | prepend: site.baseurl }}){: .flex .flex--center}

 - **SGID User’s Guide - 10th Edition (1999)**
-  - This version of the user's guide was also distributed in a three-ring binder, and talked about the AGRC home page as the place where you can get direct access to the data, as well as view the FGDC metadata.
-It also mentions an FTP site.
-It notes that this version will be last printed user guide and that future guides will be available on the website for download in PDF format.
-Users could also request the data in the following formats: CD, 3.5 diskettes, 8mm tape, zip disc, or Coverages (which it mentions are the most popular).
+  - This version of the user guide was also distributed in a three-ring binder and talked about the AGRC home page as the place where you could get direct access to the SGID data, as well as view the FGDC metadata.
+It also mentioned an FTP site.
+It noted that this version would be the last printed user guide and that future guides would be available on the website for download in PDF format.
+With this version, users could request SGID data in the following formats: CD, 3.5 diskettes, 8mm tape, zip disc, or Coverages (which the guide mentioned were the most popular at that time).

 ![1999 SGID User Guide Binder]({{ "/images/SGID_1999_binders_cover_sm.png" | prepend: site.baseurl }}){: .flex .flex--center}